|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 This freedom extends not only to members of the university but to all who are invited to participate in its forum.
 All members of the University must recognize this fundamental principle and must share responsibility for supporting, safeguarding and preserving this central freedom.
 Behaviour which obstructs free and full discussion, not only of ideas which are safe and accepted but of those which may be unpopular or even abhorrent, vitally threatens the integrity of the University, and cannot be tolerated.

 Suppression of academic freedom would prevent the University from carrying out its primary functions.
 In particular, as an autonomous institution McMaster University is protected from any efforts by the state or its agents to limit or suppress academic freedom.
 Likewise, neither officers of the University nor private individuals may limit or suppress academic freedom.

 The common good of society depends upon the search for knowledge and its free exposition.
 Academic freedom does not require neutrality on the part of the individual; on the contrary, academic freedom makes commitment to a position or course of action possible.
 Academic freedom carries with it the duty to use that freedom in a manner consistent with the scholarly obligation to base research and teaching on an honest search for knowledge.

-McMaster’s policy, Free Expression, Protest and Dissent, clarifies the University’s stance on disruption of sanctioned campus events by placing restrictions on acceptable forms of dissent:
+McMaster’s event planning document, Free Expression, Protest and Dissent, clarifies the University’s stance on disruption of sanctioned campus events by placing restrictions on acceptable forms of dissent: